mmistakes/minimal-mistakes/_posts/2023-09-06-load-balancer.md

 import cats.effect.{IO, Ref}

-trait UrlsRef {
+sealed trait UrlsRef {
   def urls: Ref[IO, Urls]
 }

-object UrlsRef {
-  final case class Backends(urls: Ref[IO, Urls])     extends UrlsRef final case class HealthChecks(urls: Ref[IO, Urls]) extends UrlsRef }
+final case class Backends(urls: Ref[IO, Urls])     extends UrlsRef final case class HealthChecks(urls: Ref[IO, Urls]) extends UrlsRef
 ```

 With this we finished modeling the domain and tested it.
 Now we can move on to the more interesting part - defining services.

 ## 3. Services

-There are a few handful services which we can be useful to abstract over to make them reusable, isolated and testable:
+There are a handful of services which we can be useful to abstract over to make them reusable, isolated and testable:
 - constructing proper URI-s for sending requests (parser)
 - having the abstraction of HTTP client for sending requests which will make testing dependent services easier
 - sending requests to backends (main feature) and health checks (secondary feature)